tum-esi/RobWoT/virtual_devices_WoT/readme.md

 ## The Copperliasim scene to reproduce the IoT lab platform

->Virtual_IoT_lab.ttt: 95% replicate the IoT lab platform except dobot gripper
+>Virtual_IoT_lab.ttt: 90% replicate the IoT lab platform except dobot gripper

->Virtual_IoT_lab_new.ttt: 99% replicate the IoT lab plafrom
+>Virtual_IoT_lab_new.ttt: 95% replicate the IoT lab plafrom

 Due the characteristic of physical engine in Copperliasim, the complex gripper lead to more complex collision calculations in the simulation.
-Therefore,  normally the success rate of whole action in scene **Virtual_IoT_lab.ttt** is 99%, and the success rate in scene **Virtual_IoT_lab_new.ttt** is 95%.
+Therefore,  normally the success rate of whole process  **client_template.ts**  in scene **Virtual_IoT_lab.ttt** is 95%, and the success rate in scene **Virtual_IoT_lab_new.ttt** is 90%.
 It is recommended to test your client script in scene  **Virtual_IoT_lab.ttt** at beginning

 Besides, object such as cube or gripper shaking is a normal phenomenon in Copperliasim simulation.
 If sometimes action fails due to the vibration of the object.
 You can try to restart the Copperliasim to fix this problem